Study of Preliminary and HSC courses: units of study and indicative time

 Fundamentals of English

 Fundamentals of English is a 2-unit course available as a Preliminary course only which may be studied in Year 11 or Year 12 or both Years 11 and 12.
-Completion of 60 hours of the Fundamentals of English course will be credentialled by the Board provided that students have:
+Completion of 60 hours of the Fundamentals of English course will be credentialled by the NSW Education Standards Authority (NESA) provided that students have:

 - completed 24 hours of study in Module A;